Youssef-ADOUIRI/Arabic-Signs-Recognition/README.md

 Trained by the training_scripts/Arabic_Signs_Rec_gray.ipynb google colab notebook

-And Saved in 'saved_model' folder with the '.h5' extention
+The model is saved in 'saved_model' folder with the '.h5' extention

-With performance of 95% accuracy
+It has a performance of 92% accuracy